Nexmo/station/README.md

 #### I'm having issues with my Docker container

-The image may have changed, try rebuild it with the following command:
+The image may have changed, try rebuilding it with the following command:

 ```
 $ docker-compose up --build